Azalea Quiñones: Artwork

-In the 80s, she lived and traveled through all of Europe, traveling to Germany, Switzerland, and Zurich.
+In the 1980s, she lived and traveled through all of Europe, traveling to Germany and Switzerland.
 While in Madrid, Spain, she connected with Goya’s Black Paintings series and the works of Gaudí in Barcelona.
-She visited Paris and Rome, meeting the greatest plastic artists of the era.
-She attended the Venice Biennale and returned to Spain with a complete vision of the greatest masters of European art, and an intense study of Picasso’s work.
+She visited Paris and Rome, meeting the era's leading plastic artists.
+She attended the Venice Biennale and returned to Spain after exposure to the masters of European art, and a particular study of Picasso’s work.

 She returned to Venezuela in 1981, and inspired by the Black Paintings, created a series of large scale portraits and religious self portraits.
 Here, she introduced the double self portrait that she has developed throughout her career, most evident in her work El Arcángel.
 Here, she starts to center her work around double identity and experience (desdoblamiento).

 Her first nude self portraits were made with a religious theme, incorporating Venezuelan public figures.
 Crucifixion became the center of her religious work, seen in La Cena where she personifies Jesus and Judas in a double self portrait.
 Here, she started a brief white phase based on the theme of communion.

 In 1982, Quiñones started and finished her Penintencias series, incorporating collage in her self portraits.
 She started her series La Boda, a collage series, and ended her white phase, which developed with a religious mysticism (misticismo) best exemplified by her piece, Los Invitados.

 In 1984, she launched her red phase with Las Niñas de Carroll series, an homage to Lewis Carroll.
 She finished her El Tarot series in sketch and oil paint.